 How Annual Workers’ Compensation Premium Estimates Work

-When it comes to annual workers’ compensation premium estimates, the insurance carrier completes the workers’ comp premium equation, factors in location and company appetite, and provides the employer with a premium estimate.
+When it comes to annual premium estimates, workers’ compensation insurance carriers use an equation that factors in location, job risk, claims history, business payroll, and the carrier’s appetite.
 This estimate is later confirmed when the insurer completes a workers’ compensation audit at the end of the policy period.

-Once the premium is estimated for the year, insurance carriers typically offer one of two payment plans: a lump sum paid upfront or monthly payments based on the estimated total.
+Once they estimate the premium for the year, insurance carriers typically offer one of two payment plans: a lump sum paid upfront or monthly payments based on the estimated total.
 Either of these options gets reconciled during the audit to confirm if the appropriate premium was paid.
 This often results in either a bill for additional premium or a refund.

 Insurers with traditional workers’ compensation programs generally do not let the small business owner add new employees during the policy term because they don’t want to re-underwrite the policy.
 They wait for the audit to reconcile everything.